Tribal Tech

-Tribal Tech was a progressive fusion band, originally formed in 1984 by guitarist Scott Henderson and bass player Gary Willis.
+Tribal Tech was an American progressive fusion band, formed in 1984 by guitarist Scott Henderson and bass player Gary Willis.
 From 1993 forward the band included Scott Kinsey on keyboard and Kirk Covington on drums, and released ten albums that stretched the borders between blues, jazz, and rock.
 The band dissolved following the release of 2000's Rocket Science, with the various members pursuing solo careers.
 However, they re-formed to release another album, X, in 2012.
-In 2014, Henderson and Willis decided to dissolve the band once again.
+In 2014, Henderson and Willis decided to disband once again.